simonswu23/Scripts/README.md

 - Cacturne Crest
   - raises attack and special attack by 1 if attacking before the target
   - x1.3 boost to offenses

+- Bronzong Crest
+  - restores 1/16th hp at the end of each turn
+  - swaps defense and special defense stats
+  - combines special attack and special defense stats to be the higher of the two
+  - TOOD: update smart damage category

 ## Attacks